ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 .. note::

-  When you use an actor with a placement group, make sure to always specify ``num_cpus``.
+  When you use an actor with a placement group, always specify ``num_cpus``.

-  When you specify no resources (e.g., ``num_cpus=0``), a placement group option will be ignored, meaning the task and actor won't use the reserved resources.
+  When you don't specify (e.g., ``num_cpus=0``), a placement group option is ignored, and the task and actor don't use the reserved resources.

-  Note that by default (without any argument to ``ray.remote``),
+  Note that by default (with no arguments to ``ray.remote``),

   - Ray task requires 1 CPU
   - Ray actor requires 1 CPU when it is scheduled.
 But after it is created, it occupies 0 CPU.

-  This means when scheduling an actor without resource requirements and a placement group, the placement group has to be created (since it requires 1 CPU to be scheduled).
+  When scheduling an actor without resource requirements and a placement group, the placement group has to be created (since it requires 1 CPU to be scheduled).
-  However, when the actor is created, it will ignore the placement group.
+  However, when the actor is created, it ignores the placement group.

 The actor is scheduled now!
-One bundle can be used by multiple tasks and actors (i.e., bundle to task/actor is one to many relationships).
+One bundle can be used by multiple tasks and actors (i.e., the bundle to task (or actor) is a one-to-many relationship).
-In this case, since the actor uses 1 CPU, there's a remaining 1 GPU from the bundle.
+In this case, since the actor uses 1 CPU, 1 GPU remains from the bundle.
 You can verify this from the CLI command ``ray status``.
 You can see the 1 CPU is reserved by the placement group, and 1.0 is used (by the actor we created).

 .. code-block:: bash